irmen/Pyro4/docs/source/tipstricks.rst

 **integrating raw socket transfer in a Pyro server**

-Have a look at the ``blobserver`` example to see an alternative for large binary transfers where it is still mostly Pyro that does the job.
+Have a look at the ``filetransfer`` example to see an alternative for large binary transfers where it is still mostly Pyro that does the job.
 But the actual data transfer is done over a temporary raw socket connection.
 The transfer speed approaches the limits of my network adapter in this case.